marcosribeirodacunha/book-tracker-backend/README.md

   - [x] It must be authenticated to show user info

 ### Book
+  - [x] It must be able create a book with status "want_to_read" by default
   - [ ] It must be able to filter the books by status
   - [ ] It must be able to rate only read books